sarwaralamini/zephyr-toast/README.md

 - ✨ Beautiful animations powered by zephyr-toast-animate.css
 - ⏱️ Progress bar with customizable duration
 - 🎨 Bootstrap 5 inspired styling with no dependencies
-- 🔧 Highly customizable: titles, animations, close buttons, and more
+- 🔧 Highly customizable: titles, animations, close buttons, themes, and more

 ## Installation